coralproject/shelf/README.md

 2) Change the status of a user:

 ```
-// Activate user:
+// Disable the user:
 ./xenia auth status -e "bill@ardanstudios.com"

-// Disable the user:
+// Activate the user:
 ./xenia auth status -e "bill@ardanstudios.com" -a

 output: